CryptoGurujiOG/Nexus-CLI-Node-Run-Guide/README.md

 ```

 - Install Nexus CLI node
-- You can update your node using same command
+- You can update Nexus node using the same command

 ```
 curl https://cli.nexus.xyz/ | sh